lauraivillegasr/parthenogenomics/README.md

 10. Create a consensus sequence, it takes the reference genome we mapped against -R, provide the output name we want for our file -O, the region from the reference genome that we want to have a consensus sequence from while using the reads present in this region -L and the VCF file

-(the list only contains the contain position as it is common between all strains, individual scripts were submitted for each strain to allow manual specification of files to be used as input e.g. $j.bcf.vcf where region is $j
+(the list only contains positions common between all strains, individual scripts were submitted for each strain to allow manual specification of files to be used as input e.g. $j.bcf.vcf where region is $j

 	while read f ;do gatk-4.2.3.0/gatk FastaAlternateReferenceMaker -R referencegenome.genomic.fa -O $f.Xpop.consensus.fa -L $f -V $f.Xpop.vcf ;